You’re fired! Not a phrase heard often in the sector

 There will always be those who feel they belong in the humanitarian aid world in whatever role because they feel compelled to “help”.
 I stand by my assertion that this is a basic human need; we are wired to feel empathy (mirror neurons, anyone?).
 As one respondent put it, “There will always be disasters, there will always be poverty and there will always be some people who feel impelled to try and make a difference.”

 Given the questions we asked there is no way to tell if our respondents associated with at any specific aid organization -with the major exception knowing that 6.5% of our respondents work “somewhere in the UN System”- but my guess is that very few if any were with MSF.
-Their reputation in the aid world was clearly elevated -and affirmed?- in 1999 when they received the Nobel Peace Prize, and my sense is that though they “play well with others” on important matters there is a clear demarcation between “us” and other aid organizations.
-On a smaller scale, in Haiti Partners in Health can be seen in a similar light.
+The MSF reputation in the aid world was clearly elevated -and affirmed?- in 1999 when they received the Nobel Peace Prize, and my sense is that though they coordinate with other organizations on important matters (e..g., cluster meetings) there is a clear demarcation between “us” and other aid organizations.
+On a smaller scale, in Haiti Partners in Health might be seen in a similar light.

-There is a non-existent -or at the very best, weak culture of firing in the sector in many organizations.
+There is a non-existent -or at the very best, weak culture of firing in the sector within many organizations.
 As evidenced by our respondents comments, that this should change is without question.
 But how do you create and sustain a “culture of firing?”
 Perhaps you start at the source of the problem.
 Organizations are systems, and systems can only function as well as their weakest component.
 As one aid industry insider put it, “fear of adverse public opinion drives ass-covering HR policy and process.”

 Reasons why people do not get fired